nofurtherinformation/Training_Materials/README.md

 Now, navigate to [http://127.0.0.1:8888](http://127.0.0.1:8888) in your web browser and you can use jupyter.

 To shut down Docker, you can use the Docker Desktop application or hit Control+C in your terminal.

+## Runnig with Docker and Dev Containers!

+Follow the above to start the docker compose environment.

+1. Install the dev containers extension with yuor IDE (VS Code, Cursor).
+2. Open the command pallete (cmd+shift+p) and look for 'Dev Containers: Attach to Running Container'
+3. Attach to the relevant docker container

+You may need to re-install the Python and jupyter extensions in your IDE from within the dev container for property syntax.

+Choose the 'venv' python environment for your notebooks.
+If using cell-based (`# %%`) syntax python files, use the command palette to `Python: Select Interpreter`